misterwolf/demo_news/README.md

 ## For the future
  Install
-  - deploy system, docker?
-Capisctrano?
+  - deployment system, docker or Capisctrano
   - CircleCI installed to build spec in PR
   - Others?